A Single Communication Platform for the Entire Care Team Delivers It All — Calls, Texts, Consults, Alerts, Nudges, and Hands-Free Communication

 An Integrated Communication Solution for Patient-Centered Care

-When Phoenix Children’s renovated its NICU in 2007, clinical and IT leaders wanted a way to provide wireless communication technology integrated with clinical and operational systems that would work over the hospital’s existing LAN.
+When Phoenix Children’s renovated its NICU in 2007, clinical and IT leaders wanted a way to provide wireless communication technology integrated with clinical and operational systems that would work over the hospital’s existing local-area network (LAN).
 They wanted a communication solution that could connect to the NICU’s patient monitoring system and enable nurses to hear alerts outside each patient room.

-The leaders had experience with Vocera® communication solutions at the hospital’s main campus, where the care teams were using Vocera technology to communicate and collaborate.
+The leaders had experience with Vocera ® technology at the hospital’s main campus, where the care teams were using the Vocera Platform to communicate and collaborate.
 The solution featured the Vocera Badge, a wearable, hands-free communication device that lets care teams communicate directly and instantly.
 Users can connect from anywhere with the right person simply by saying the name, function, or group of whom they want to reach.

-The hospital’s Vocera solution is deeply ingrained into clinical and operational workflows.
+Vocera technology is deeply ingrained into the hospital’s clinical and operational workflows.

 Caregivers’ Lives Made Easier – One Nudge at a Time

 When managing multiple patients and competing priorities, a nurse’s cognitive load can max out halfway into a shift.
-So, the IT Team and the Nursing Practice Council at Phoenix Children’s are collaborating to make nurses’ lives a little bit easier with simple nudge notifications.
+So, the Information Technology (IT) Team and the Nursing Practice Council at Phoenix Children’s are collaborating to make nurses’ lives a little bit easier with simple nudge notifications.

 Together, nursing and IT identified, designed, and implemented more than 10 nudge notifications in less than three months.
 When the Nursing Practice Council requests a new nudge, it takes IT a week or less to set it up and integrate it into the workflow.
 Nudge notifications are triggered by a specific event and sent automatically to a patient’s nurse or care team on their mobile device or at their workstation.
 Intelligent nudging removes the hassle of having to track down information, improves clinical workflows, and increases operational efficiencies while saving valuable resources and personal cost for patient’s families.